jacopofar/clojure-for-the-brave/001_clojure_noob/README.md

 The .clj files are identified as ASCII text by Mac OS X file command

-Leiningen also creates a project.clj file in the project root with the project metadata
+Leiningen also creates a project.clj file in the project root with the project metadata.

+Interestingly, it also generates documentation and test stubs